How do you know whether your business idea is good or bad?

 Which is completely the opposite of what you expect when you're getting started with a project

 A project somehow needs to have all your ducks lined up in a row, or you simply drive around in circles.
-But what if there were a way to break up a project into smaller bits?
+But what if there was a way to break up a project into smaller bits?
 When we think of a business or project let's drop the big, seven-silly-figure plan, shall we?
 Let's just focus on two core elements.
 The first point is where we're going to get our clients.
 The second is where we're going to get them to spend their time.

 So where do we get our clients?

 If you just build a website, no one will come.
 Despite being online and having a rock-solid reputation, almost no one comes to our website out of the blue.
 Instead, they come from somewhere else.
 When we first started our business, that somewhere else was a portal called “Marketingprofs.com”.
 We'd publish an article at the portal and clients would head to our website after reading the article.
-When we'd go to a local, tiny event, and speak for about 30 minutes, prospects would turn into clients and buy an e-book, and then a small percentage would sign up for consulting.
+When we'd go to a local, tiny event, and speak for about 30 minutes, prospects would turn into clients and buy an e-book, and then a small percentage would sign-up for consulting.